 The award is valued at $2,000, and up to two awards are granted each year.
 The deadline is in May of each year, and the results are announced each October at our annual AGM and Conference.

-Nominations for the 2019 Teacher Award
+Applications for the Teacher Award

 Please review the submission guidelines below to be sure to meet all the criteria.

 The following documents will be requested as part of your application:

 - The completed application form;

 - A letter addressed to the CPF BC & Yukon Award Selection Committee outlining your experience; please include descriptions of:

 b. participation in community affairs using French,

 - Proof of graduation from a BC or Yukon high school (preference may be given to an FSL graduate, either Immersion, Intensive or Core, and applicants must be a graduate from a BC/Yukon school);